pcdshub/lightpath/docs/source/upcoming_release_notes/157-perf_no_hinted_signals.rst

 Maintenance
 -----------
-- removes hinted signal widgets loaded from typhos to improve loadtimes
+- Removes hinted signal widgets loaded from typhos to improve loadtimes
 - allows lightpath cli command to be run without arguments, loading all default hutches

 Contributors